PravalikaSingarapu/Tech_Bharath_AI_Build-a-thon_Pravalika_Singarapu/Complete_project_Explanation.md

 Let me walk you through the complete step-by-step approach of how this governance system was built and how it works.
 🎯 Project Vision & Problem Statement

-Goal: Create a CLI-first agentic system that transforms raw public data into standardized, cleaned, trustworthy evidence for policymakers.
+Goal: Create a CLI-first agentic system that transforms raw public data into standardized, cleaned, trustworthy evidence for policymakers

 Key Requirements: